jugglinmike/command-the-command-line/src/material/process-bounds/index.md

 ???

 The value `1` is the most common exit status for errors; many applications treat it as a "catch all" for any error.
-However, programs may other non-zero values to communicate more fine-grained information about the error.
+However, programs may use other non-zero values to communicate more fine-grained information about the error.

-In this example, `sleep` reports one status code for faulty input and a different status code when it is interrupted by a signal.
+In this example, `sleep` reports an exit status of `1` for faulty input and a exit status of `130` when it is interrupted by a signal.

-For humans typing commands into the terminal and reading the output, the regularity of exit status codes is a poor substitute for the expressiveness of the standard output streams.
+For humans typing commands into the terminal and reading the output, the regularity of exit statuses is a poor substitute for the expressiveness of the standard output streams.
 As we'll see in :chapter:process-combination:, this communication channel is much more useful within shell scripts.

 ---